-The notion of ‘Open Building’ revisits, updates, and extends a particular legacy from the 1960’s that has advocated participatory forms of development and adaptable ways construction, such as the work by John Habraken (‘open building’) in architecture and by Umberto Eco (‘open work’) in esthetics.
+The notion of ‘Open Building’ revisits, updates, and extends a legacy of ideas from the 1960’s that has advocated adaptable ways of construction and participatory forms of development, such as evident in the work of N. John Habraken in architecture (‘open building’) and Umberto Eco in esthetics (‘open work’), among others.

 Open Buildings are a much needed concept to lower drastically the significant ecological footprint for which the global building industry is responsible; in particular to reduce its production of waste and CO2–emissions by engaging in circular economies.
 At the same time, Open Buildings support the transition from the consumer society to one based on participation, involvement and inclusion.